dotnet/docs-maui/docs/user-interface/styles/xaml.md

 To create a `Style` at the page-level, a `ResourceDictionary` must be added to the page and then one or more `Style` declarations can be included in the `ResourceDictionary`.
 A `Style` is made *implicit* by not specifying an `x:Key` attribute.
 The style will then be applied to in scope visual elements that match the `TargetType` exactly, but not to elements that are derived from the `TargetType` value.

-The following code example shows an *implicit* style in a page's `ResourceDictionary`, and applied to the page's `Entry` objects:
+The following code example shows an *implicit* style in a page's `ResourceDictionary`, and applied to the page's <xref:Microsoft.Maui.Controls.Entry> objects:

 ```xaml
 <ContentPage ...>